 Here we are at last with our final entry in the Patagonia down series.
 We’ve taken a look at their new designs for both the down coat and vest, and have had some harsh words for them on the quality of their new products.
 Have we saved the best for last?

-The Down sweater does somethings better than the coat, and does offer some decent warmth when packed under a shell.
+The Down sweater does some things better than the coat, and does offer some decent warmth when packed under a shell.
 But it also follows the coat down the wrong path when it comes to the type of down used, stitching, and materials.
 To no surprise, like the vest and coat the new sweater features a lackluster recycled ripstop nylon fabric and not a tougher material such as Pertex.
 This was a complaint with both the vest and coat, it’s less of one here as a sweater isn’t meant to be a primary outer layer, however a down sweater should still function well without a shell over it.
 The ripstop fabric Patagonia is currently using isn’t ripstop enough and didn’t in our tests hold a DWR finish very well.
 It’s also not as wind resistant as the other brands we tested against, and it’s no where even close to windproof as Patagonia claims.

 The snaps on the sweater are light plastic, which is fine.
 They’re surprisingly tough considering how little and thin they are.
 They’re actually too small though, as it was difficult to get them snapped with gloves on, even thinner leather gloves for climbing.
 The sweater itself has a decent fit, with enough room for my larger frame to move around and bring a camera up to my eye, but not even close to enough room for climbing.
 Unless you have a small frame and narrow shoulder profile, you won’t be rock climbing in this with any decent range of motion in the arms.
-The pocket is rather small, it worked well for small items but is useless for anything of any real size, there’s no stuff pocket and the kangaroo pocket don’t close so you can’t keep anything in there.
+The pocket is rather small, it worked well for small items but is useless for anything of any real size, there’s no stuff pocket and the kangaroo pocket doesn’t close so you can’t keep anything in there.
 The roo pockets however did a good job at warming my hands up when they were freezing.

 Patagonia is a brand I’ve always recommended, for more than a decade in fact.
 But now it seems my recommendation can no longer be a blanket statement.
 The down coat had some serious issues when compared directly to other leading brands offerings.
 The vest, although much better had it’s own issues.
 And here in the down sweater, I’ve found a lot that frustrated me.
 It’s hard to recommend a product I have a fundamental issue with.
 Duck down in a product marketed as an ultra light alpine solution is not acceptable.